garrandall/popular-music-data/tracks/questions-67-and-68-chicago.md

 ---

 Can this feeling that we have together
-Oooh, Suddenly exist between
+Oh, Suddenly exist between
 Did this meeting of our minds together
-Oooh, Happen just today, somewhere
+Oh, Happen just today, somewhere
 I'd like to know,
 Can you tell me -- please don't tell me
 It really doesn't matter anyhow